faradaymahe/BandAlignmentBootcamp/README.md

 ## What should I bring?

 A laptop computer with [MacroDensity](http://wmd-group.github.io/MacroDensity/) installed.
+Your A-game.